JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/pkg.md

  "Project.toml"
 ```

+We can install packages to the `tutorial` environment in the same way as we did in the section above.
 The `Project.toml` describes the project on a high level.
 For example, the package/project dependencies and compatibility constraints are listed in the `Project.toml` file.
 The `Manifest.toml` file is an absolute record of the state of the packages used in the environment.
 It includes exact information about (direct and indirect) dependencies of the project.
 Given a `Project.toml` + `Manifest.toml` pair, it is possible to [instantiate](https://julialang.github.io/Pkg.jl/v1/api/#Pkg.instantiate) the exact same package environment, which is very useful for reproducibility.

 ```julia